mgboydcom/platformable-api-discoverability/README.md

-# Data Patterns ​Catalogue
+# API Discoverability Catalogue

-An evolving collection of design patterns for sharing data.
-Maintained by [IF](https://projectsbyif.com/).
+A catalogue describing the 20 API discoverability strategies i have been documenting, based on the open source repo collection of data sharing design patterns by [IF](https://projectsbyif.com/).

 ## How to contribute

-You can contribute to the catalogue on GitHub by creating an issue or submitting a pull request.
+You can contribute to this catalogue on GitHub by creating an issue or submitting a pull request.
 The catalogue website runs on [Hugo](https://gohugo.io/).

 ## Installation